What is it?

 - Integrating a test-driven approach to everything you do and facilitating a culture of experimentation

 Much but not all of this relates to the Venture Design process for integrating agile with innovation practices.

 Basically, you enroll in a self-paced course where you watch videos, read references, take quizzes, and (for the big stuff) complete peer-reviewed assignments.

-What are the five courses?
+What are the four courses?